 A flea-infested cat or dog can easily introduce fleas into a home where they deposit eggs that develop into newly emerging fleas.
 These then infest other pets and bite people.

 When feeding, fleas inject saliva into the host on which they are living.
 Many cats are allergic to flea saliva.
 Even non-allergic animals will occasionally scratch due to the annoyance of flea bites.
 Cats with flea allergy dermatitis will have itching that can range from minimal to severe, depending on how sensitive the cat is to the flea saliva.
 When fur is parted to inspect for skin irritation, small, solid bumps will be visible.
 This pattern of irritation is known as feline miliary dermatitis because it resembles tiny, round millet seeds.
 Bumps are typically spread over the back, neck, and face.
 They can become crusted over after the cat damages its skin by scratching.
 These bumps are not flea bites, but a system-wide allergic reaction to having been bitten by fleas.
-The allergic reaction causes the bumpy rash to develop and the cat's entire body to itch.
+The allergic reaction causes the bumpy rash to develop and the cat’s entire body to itch.
 Itching can be severe, prompting the cat to repeatedly lick, scratch, and chew its skin.
-Cats with flea allergy dermatitis can also have widespread hair loss.
+Cats with flea allergy dermatitis can also have widespread hair loss or a "racing stripe" of skin inflammation along their backs.

-Most cases of flea allergy dermatitis occur in the late summer, corresponding to the peak of flea populations.
+Most cases of flea allergy dermatitis occur in the late summer, corresponding to the peak of flea populations, although it can occur year-round in warmer climates or with indoor pets.
 Animals younger than 1 year old do not usually have flea allergy dermatitis.
 Usually, diagnosis is made by visual observation.
 Slowly parting the hair often reveals flea excrement or rapidly moving fleas.
 Flea excrement is reddish black, cylindrical, and pellet- or comma-shaped.
 Placed in water or on a damp paper towel, the excrement dissolves, producing a reddish brown color.
-Examination of the pet's bedding for eggs, larvae, and excrement is also useful.
-The presence of fleas does not exclude another disease being at least partially responsible for the cat's itching and skin condition.
+Fleas may not be visible on extremely allergic cats due to grooming.
+Flea combing and examining the pet’s bedding for eggs, larvae, and excrement is useful in these cases.
+Blood tests that measure antibodies against components of flea saliva may also be helpful.
+The presence of fleas does not exclude another disease being at least partially responsible for the cat’s itching and skin condition.

 Your veterinarian may do skin testing to eliminate other causes for the itching and confirm a diagnosis of flea allergy dermatitis.
 However, skin testing does not always reliably identify flea allergy dermatitis in cats.
-Other diseases and conditions that can cause similar signs include infestation with other skin parasites, ringworm infection, sensitivity to medication, food allergy, respiratory allergy, and hair follicle infections.
+Other diseases and conditions that can cause similar signs include infestation with other skin parasites, ringworm infection, sensitivity to medication, food allergy, environmental allergies (atopic dermatitis), and hair follicle infections.

 Flea control measures have changed dramatically in recent years.
 Flea control previously required repeated application of insecticides on the cat and the premises.
 Recently, new insecticides and insect growth regulators have been developed that provide residual control and require fewer applications.
 The most effective of these products are sold by veterinarians.
 Many are given once a month and effectively control fleas and other parasites.
-By using these products, it is possible to eliminate a flea infestation in a household; however, the amount of time necessary to achieve flea control will vary because of the flea's life cycle and conditions in the environment.
-Typically, control of an infestation can take 6 weeks to 3 months.
+By using these products, it is possible to eliminate a flea infestation in a household; however, the amount of time necessary to achieve flea control will vary because of the flea’s life cycle and conditions in the environment.
+Typically, control of an infestation can take 2 to 3 months.
+It is important to realize that many of these products do not repel or kill fleas immediately.
+Fleas may live and feed on a pet for 6 to 24 hours before being killed.
+Therefore, you may still see some fleas on your cat until the environmental infestation is eliminated.

-You should discuss flea control products with your veterinarian and select one that works well for your cat and the environment in which it lives (see Skin Disorders of Dogs: Flea Allergy Dermatitis).
+You should discuss flea control products with your veterinarian and select one that works well for your cat and the environment in which it lives.